theotheu/simple-todo/README.md

-# Minimal chat client with node and socket.io
+# Minimal todo app with node and socket.io

 ## Installation